A Compendium of Boat Hacking and Gonzo Engineering

 The answer is embedded in those bulleted points up the page a bit, so here’s what I now have to offer if you’re interested in following these adventures in geek expressionism:

-- Free subscription to email Nomadness News updates (sort of weekly), with a photo or two and a relaxed technical style.
+1. Free subscription to email Nomadness News updates (random intervals), with a relaxed technical style.
 These assume that the reader is pretty much on board with the ongoing project, and thus do not spend time on context-setting or attempts to be comprehensive.
 During the Microship era, I posted a couple hundred issues of something much like this, with a mailing list that reached 4,500 before the project wound down.
-If you would like to receive these, please email me with a brief note.

-- Nomadness blog which is right here, and gets updates at random intervals (monthly-ish) presenting current projects, adventures, random tales, favorite bits of gizmology, noodlings, and all that other bloggy goodness.
+2. Blog which is right here, and gets updates at random intervals presenting current projects, adventures, random tales, favorite bits of gizmology, noodlings, and all that other bloggy goodness.

-- Boat Hacking Collection of stand-alone eBooks about single, well-defined projects or techniques.
+3. Boat Hacking Collection of stand-alone eBooks about single, well-defined projects or techniques.
 These are designed to be much more useful than “Issue #n of something,” and will include schematics, software listings, detailed parts lists, how-to material, and so on.
-A la carte prices will vary (but are included in the Gonzo Subscription).
+A la carte prices will vary.

 Publications are what keep this project going, so I will make sure to keep cranking out amusing nautical geekery as we build the starship Nomadness!